Igalia/explainers/canvas-formatted-text/text-metrics-additions.md

     void fillTextCluster(TextCluster textCluster, double x, double y);
 };
 ```
-The `caretPositionFromPoint` method returns the character offset for the character at the given `offset` distance from the start position of the text run (accounting for `textAlign` and `textBaseline`) with offset always increasing
+The `indexFromOffset` method returns the strign indext for the character at the given `offset` distance from the start position of the text run (accounting for `textAlign` and `textBaseline`) with offset always increasing
 left to right (so negative offsets are valid).
 Values to the left or right of the text bounds will return 0 or
-`num_characters` depending on the writing direction.
+`string.length` depending on the writing direction.
 The functionality is similar but not identical to [`document.caretPositionFromPoint`](https://developer.mozilla.org/en-US/docs/Web/API/Document/caretPositionFromPoint).
 In particular, there is no need to return the element containing the caret and offsets beyond the boundaries of the string are acceptable.

 The other functions operate in character ranges and return bounding boxes relative to the text’s origin (i.e., `textBaseline`/`textAlign` is taken into account).